yfosp/start-here/README.md

 > - Possible ideas:
 >   - A Community Website built using either using either a) HTML/CSS/JS or b) React.js/Next.js/JavaScript/TypeScript 🌐
 >   - A beginner-friendly code repository where newcomers write their first "Hello World" program 👋
->   - A educational code repository consolidating various JS/Python mini projects & various programming languages cheatsheets or resources 📚
+>   - A educational code repository consolidating various JS/Python mini projects & various programming resources/cheatsheets 📚

 ## Hacktoberfest 2022
 Great news everyone, we are participating in Hacktoberfest 2022 & building our very own community website 🥳!